-- Rich Gravy With Cream and Fresh Herbs - After the gravy has thickened, add 1/4 cup of heavy cream, 1 teaspoon fresh finely chopped sage, 1/2 teaspoon of fresh finely minced rosemary, and 1 teaspoon fresh finely chopped thyme.
+- After the gravy has thickened, add 1/4 cup of heavy cream, 1 teaspoon fresh finely chopped sage, 1/2 teaspoon of fresh finely minced rosemary, and 1 teaspoon fresh finely chopped thyme.
 Cook, stirring, for about 1 minute longer.
 Add kosher salt and freshly ground black pepper, to taste.

-- With Wine - Add 2 tablespoons of dry white wine or Madeira to the saucepan along with the 2 cups of liquid and proceed with the recipe.
+- Add 2 tablespoons of dry white wine or Madeira to the saucepan along with the 2 cups of liquid and proceed with the recipe.